 PECK IS DEVIOUS, CUNNING AND RUTHLESS

-In “The Guns of Navarone,” the story is simple: a group of British soldiers must be rescued from a Greek island, but it is protected by a pair of huge radar-controlled cannons from another island called Navarone.
+In “The Guns of Navarone,” the story is simple: A group of British soldiers must be rescued from a Greek island, but it is protected by a pair of huge radar-controlled cannons from another island called Navarone.
 With only six days to work with and the guns so well-fortified that air strikes have failed, the good guys must mount a commando mission that relies on stealth to destroy the guns.

 After that, nothing is obvious and the plot and subplot become mined with devious twists and turns.
 Outstanding!

-The group goes from one frying pan into another fire: from blowing up a German patrol boat to a hair-raising ascent of a cliff in the rain to battles on the island.
+The group goes from one frying pan into another fire: From blowing up a German patrol boat to a hair-raising ascent of a cliff in the rain to battles on the island.
 The action is solid, realistic and not over dramatized as all the drama is left to the actors’ considerable skills.

 To complete the mission the group splits up at the three-quarter mark for their respective roles that will bring down the big guns of Navarone (not a real island, by the way).
 However, after their individual destinies are dealt out at the end of the mission, the survivors come together and it’s all wrapped up neatly.

 “The Guns of Navarone” was the second ranked film at the box office in 1961 with $28.9 million, according to Wiki.
-It was also at the time the most expensive motion picture ever made as it had a budget of just over $10 million.
+It was also at the time the most expensive motion picture ever made as it had a budget of just over $10 million, according to some sources.
 The No. 1 film was “West Side Story” and it brought in $43.6 million.
 “The Guns of Navarone” is the only film from 1961 that I’ve reviewed for my blog.

-Assorted cast notes (via IMDb.com):
+Assorted cast and film notes (via IMDb.com):

 - After filming the sequence in the elevator shaft at the guns, Niven was stricken ill and hospitalized for several weeks.
 He recovered, but there was talk of abandoning the entire film for insurance reasons if he was not able to resume his role.